MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/automated-investigation-response-office.md

 - steps taken to identify and correlate other potential threats, and
 - recommended threat remediation actions.

-Each high-level step includes many sub-steps that are executed to provide a deep, detailed, and exhaustive response to threats.
+Each high-level step includes many substeps that are executed to provide a deep, detailed, and exhaustive response to threats.

 ## Automated investigations